Timothy198426/FluidTeck/README.md

 E_\text{rise} = F_\text{lift} \cdot H
 $$

 The **rise comes before the next fall**.
-The float lifts its burden like the pyramid lifts its stone.
+The float lifts its burden like the pyramid lifts its too.

 ---

 ## **The Exhale**

 At its crest, the float exhales.
 The air returns, soft but sure.
-The weight can be guided back upward, not always straight, but along a **diagonal path**, easier to bear, as the builders of boats and pyramids knew.
+The weight waits for the float to settle. then drop it goes. the weight can be guided back upward, not always straight, but along a **diagonal path**, easier to bear, as the builders of boats and pyramids knew.

-Resetting the seed costs what the fall gave:
+Resetting the seed costs what the fall gave: eternal and just like the promise make all things new. the raising the  dead (weight) as ressurection.

 $$
 E_\text{reset} = m g h
 $$

-But pulleys, slopes, and hoists spread the burden thin — **the path is thin**.
+But pulleys, slopes, and hoists spread the burden thin — **the path is thin**. light as a fearher and ready as a snake.

 ---